Kumarinishu/NISHU-FRT-final-project/README.md

  **Email ID:**
  nishudubey2000@gmail.com

- If you have any queries and suggestions feel free to contact me there!!!!
+ If you have any queries and suggestions feel free to contact me on provided email id and on GitHub!!!!

  Thank you Future Ready Talent Program for providing me this great opportunity :))